Breaking: Tinubu leaves Abuja for Paris on private visit, to return in February

-BREAKING: President Tinubu To Depart Abuja for Paris Today, Wednesday, January 24
+BREAKING: President Tinubu To Depart Abuja for France Today, Wednesday, January 24

+- President Bola Tinubu has departed Abuja for Paris, France, on a ‘private visit’ according to his spokesman, Ajuri Ngelale

+- Ngelale statement was silent on the reasons for the trip but referred to it as a 'private visit'

 State House, Abuja - An emerging report has confirmed that President Bola Ahmed Tinubu will jet depart for Paris, France, on a private visit.